 The display will be viewed from the outside without requiring access, thus alleviating the need for the barn to be "manned" for visits.
-To achieve this, a viewing window will be installed on the north-east flank wall.
-The front face of the barn, with its double doors, will remain un-changed in appearance.
+To achieve this, a viewing window will be installed the front face of the barn, next to the double doors.